Geometry-Aware Hallucination Detection in Large Language Models: Introduction

 The rapid scaling of pre-trained language models (PLMs) has led to the emergence of new capabilities~\cite{wei2022emergentabilitieslargelanguage}, particularly through in-context learning (ICL), where models perform downstream tasks by conditioning on prompts that include a small number of representative examples.
 Owing to its effectiveness and flexibility, ICL has become a widely adopted and efficient paradigm for utilizing PLMs.
 This paradigm has been successfully applied to a variety of tasks, including reasoning and code generation ~\cite{li2023largelanguagemodelawareincontext},~\cite{bodla2025protocodeprototypedriveninterpretabilitycode}, mathematical reasoning ~\cite{wu2025exampleshighlevelautomatedreasoning}, and question answering ~\cite{liu2023mmhqaiclmultimodalincontextlearning}, among others, without requiring explicit supervised fine-tuning.

 In this study, we investigate the use of in-context learning (ICL) as a mechanism for hallucination detection in large language models.
 Unlike many existing methods that target hallucination detection through architectural modifications or specialized training and inference ~\cite{su-etal-2024-unsupervised} procedures, we examine whether leveraging ICL alone can provide comparable effectiveness for this task.
-Our experimental findings show that Manifold-based ICL yields gains over established baselines across a wide range of benchmarks and model configurations while attaining performance levels that are comparable to those achieved by supervised fine-tuning (Appendix ~\ref{sec:fine_tuning}).
+Our experimental findings show that geometry-aware ICL yields gains over established baselines across a wide range of benchmarks and model configurations while attaining performance levels that are comparable to those achieved by supervised fine-tuning (Appendix ~\ref{sec:fine_tuning}).
 Importantly, these results are obtained with lower computational costs, highlighting the suitability of our approach for deployment in resource-constrained environments.

 Existing ICL demonstration selection strategies largely rely on distance-based retrieval in a fixed embedding space, using lexical similarity, or heuristic ranking criteria.
 While effective in some settings, such approaches implicitly assume that the raw embedding geometry is well aligned with factual consistency, which may not hold across tasks and models.
+We argue that semantic similarity alone is insufficient for hallucination detection because embedding proximity does not necessarily correspond to factual-consistency similarity.
+GA-ICL addresses this mismatch by learning a retrieval geometry explicitly optimized for hallucination-discriminative demonstration selection.
 Unlike prior ICL selection methods that operate purely via distance-based retrieval in a fixed embedding space, our approach learns the geometry used for selection itself by explicitly modeling local manifolds and prototype structure.
-This shifts ICL selection from heuristic similarity ranking to geometry-based prototype sampling, which, to our knowledge, has not been explored for hallucination detection.
+This shifts ICL selection from heuristic similarity ranking to geometry-based prototype sampling, which, to our knowledge, has been underexplored for hallucination-aware ICL retrieval.